 If you are involved in an accident caused by a teen driver, it’s important to understand that both the driver and his or her parents may be held responsible.
 Florida law states that parents can be held liable for the negligent conduct of their teen drivers by mandating that a parent or guardian sign the driver’s license of a driver under 18.

 Consulting with an accident attorney about the rights and responsibilities of both parents and teens when there has been an auto accident is advised.
-Call us today at 1-866-680-4LAW or fill out our online form located at the top of the page and we will contact you shortly.
-We respect your privacy and will keep all your information confidential.
+Call us today at407-835-8968 or fill out the online form located on our website.